-Genesys uses security context constraints (SCCs) to control pod permissions in the OpenShift environment.
+OpenShift uses security context constraints (SCCs) to control pod permissions.
 The goal is to provide an appropriate set of permissions that are limited—as much as possible, anyway—to a select group of users responsible for deploying and managing the private edition software.
 This is essentially a form of role-based access control (RBAC).

 OpenShift comes with eight predefined SCCs with varying levels of access control.
 By default, all pods and containers in the private edition environment use the restricted SCC, which is the most restrictive of these predefined SCCs.

 OpenShift uses arbitrary, or randomly assigned, user IDs (UIDs) to increase access security.
 This means that the IDs of the users accessing the pods and containers and running the application processes are unspecified and unpredictable.

 By default, the securityContext settings exposed in the values.yaml files of the respective services specify the user and group IDs for the genesys user (500:500:500).
 You must modify the Helm charts to enable use of arbitrary UIDs.

 Modify Helm charts